klev-dev/klev-cli/README.md

   klev [command]

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell consume     consumes messages help        Help about any command logs        interact with logs offsets     interact with offsets paths       get paths in klev; validate token publish     publish a message tokens      interact with tokens webhooks    interact with webhooks
+  completion       Generate the autocompletion script for the specified shell consume          consumes messages egress-webhooks  interact with egress webhooks help             Help about any command ingress-webhooks interact with ingress webhooks logs             interact with logs offsets          interact with offsets paths            get paths in klev; validate token publish          publish a message tokens           interact with tokens

 Flags:
       --authtoken string   token to use for authorization